congca0/congca0.github.io/research.md

 ## Representation Learning and Multimodal Biomedical Data

-Modern biomedical studies combine information from many sources, including clinical measurements, laboratory data, behavioral factors, socioeconomic characteristics, and genomics.
+Biomedical research increasingly brings together data from many sources, including clinical, laboratory, behavioral, socioeconomic, and genomic data.

-I develop representation learning methods for integrating heterogeneous data sources while preserving latent structure that is useful for statistical and biomedical analysis.
-A particular focus is on using learned representations to uncover latent mechanisms and complex relationships in high-dimensional health data.
+I develop representation learning methods for integrating these data while capturing latent structure that can be useful for biomedical research.
+I am particularly interested in using learned representations to study complex relationships and potential mechanisms in high-dimensional health data.

 ### Selected Work